viktormishyn/patterns-python/README.md

 ### **BRIDGE**

 Bridge is used when we need to decouple an abstraction from its implementation so that the two can vary independently.

+# BEHAVIORAL PATTERNS

+### **OBSERVER**

+The observer pattern is a software design pattern in which an object, named the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

+### **VISITOR**

+Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.

+### **ITERATOR**

+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation

+### **STRATEGY**

+In Strategy pattern, a class behavior or its algorithm can be changed at run time.

+### **CHAIN OF RESPONSIBILITY**

+Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
+Decouples the request and its processing